Certified Nursing Assistant (CNA) Programs & Training in Massachusetts

 Meet eligibility criteria

-Must be at least 16–18 years old; a high school diploma or GED is preferred.
+Be at least 18 years old.
+A high school diploma or GED is preferred but not always required for entry-level enrollment.

 2